About the Journal

 Peer Review Process

-The Editor or a member of the journal’s Editorial Board undertakes an initial review of articles submitted to Museum Anthropology Review.
+The Editor or a member of the journal’s Editorial Board undertakes an initial review of articles submitted to MAR.
 This preliminary review is aimed at determining if the paper's concerns are appropriate to the foci of the journal and if the manuscript is in a form suitable for outside peer-review.
 A paper may be returned to its author at this stage or reviews may be solicited from two or more outside readers with specialist knowledge appropriate to the topic of the submitted paper.
 Initial editorial review is generally completed within four weeks, with subsequent outside peer-review typically requiring six to ten weeks to accomplish.
 Authors are notified of the results of the peer-review process as quickly as possible.
 Articles submitted for publication should not have been previously published or be under concurrent review by another journal or as part of an edited book.
 The editor is available to consult with potential authors prior to the submission of a manuscript for formal consideration.

 Museum Anthropology Review is published twice each year in two numbers.
 Each volume's first number should appear before midsummer, while its second number should appear before year's end.